 Minimal And Precise

-Negative space logos follow the minimal approach, that is: be simple but significant.
-By adding more elements to give depth to a logo design, designers often end up creating complex logos.
-These logos are not only difficult to replicate on different branding mediums but also are considered outdated.
+Negative space logos follow the minimal approach, that is: be significant but straightforward.
+By adding more elements to give depth to a logo design, designers often create complex logos.
+These logos are not only tricky to replicate on different branding mediums but also are considered outdated.
 On the other hand, the minimal approach makes up the use of the already available negative space.

 These logs have a hidden image, message, or some other visual element that takes the audience by surprise and allures them towards the design.
 The online audience appreciates such designs and considers them as an art form.